Elk, Mendocino County, California

 Elk (formerly Sadie Gravlee and Elk River) is an unincorporated community in Mendocino County, California.

 Geography

-It is located 22 mi south of Fort Bragg, at an elevation of 135 feet (41 m).
+The community is located 22 mi south of Fort Bragg, at an elevation of 135 feet (41 m).

 Elk has a population of 208.
 It is located on the coast at the crossroads of State Route 1 and Philo-Greenwood Road.
 Albion, Little River, and Mendocino lie to the north, and Manchester and Point Arena to the south.
 Inland are Navarro, Philo, and Boonville.